 Similar to the growing importance of threat modeling, Software Bill of Materials (SBOM) and Vulnerability Exploitability eXchange (VEX) are becoming essential components of medical device cybersecurity.
-The Food and Drug Administration (FDA) is in the process of making SBOM a labeling requirement for premarket submissions of medical devices, at the same time the industry is learning that SBOMs alone are only part of the solution and gradually adopting the use of VEX to further enhance the utility of the SBOM in real life use.
+The Food and Drug Administration (FDA) is in the process of making SBOM a labeling requirement for premarket submissions of medical devices, at the same time the industry is learning that SBOMs alone are only part of the solution and gradually adopting the use of VEX in the medical device security risk assessment to further enhance the utility of the SBOM in real life use.

 What is an SBOM?

 A Software Bill of Materials, or SBOM, is a formalized list of all components required to build a piece of software, including its drivers, software licenses, operating systems et cetera.
 The concept was a collaborative community effort driven by the National Telecommunications and Information Administration (NTIA) in 2018, fostering transparency within the software ecosystem.
 An SBOM can facilitate quicker responses to any new disclosed vulnerabilities from both software producers and users (by helping security teams quickly identify impacted systems).